Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Groups

-The item "groups" include an array of the group setting structure
+The item "groups" includes an array of group settings structures

 Summary